crywolf203/unraid-templates/README.md

 2. Test it locally on Unraid.
 3. Create a new XML file under `templates/`.
 4. Add an icon if needed.
-5. Document the paths, ports, and variables.
+5. Document the paths, ports, variables, audio behavior, and any extra parameters.
 6. Submit or refresh the Community Applications repository.
 7. Maintain the template if app behavior changes.